'Headlock Him Up': Hundreds protest President Trump outside UFC Fight at the Garden

 Show More

-A Kings County welfare fraud investigator murdered a police officer, shot his father, then committed suicide
+Kings Co. welfare fraud investigator murders police officer, shoots father, commits suicide, deputies say